 To create a custom namespace using the UI, navigate to the Identities workspace, select Browse, and then select Create identity namespace.

 The Create identity namespace dialog box appears.
 Provide a unique Display name and Identity symbol and then select the identity type you would like to create.
-You can also add an optional description to further information about the namespace.
-When finished, select Create.
+You can also add an optional description to add further information about the namespace.
+All the identity types except Non-people identifier follows the same behavior of stitching.
+If you select Non-people identifier as identity type when creating a namespace, stitching does not occur.
+For specific information regarding each identity type, refer to the table on identity types.

 Namespaces that you define are private to your organization and require a unique identity symbol in order to be created successfully.